HasibX2000/hacker-theme/README.md

-# Hacker X - A Pure Dark Theme For Hacker
+# Hacker X Theme - A Pure Dark Theme For Hacker

 # 22 Different Theme Packs

-## By Hasibur R
+## By Akon M Hasib

 ## Don't forget to leave a review